beached/future_process/readme.md

+A set of process/ipc classes and functions to allow for a C++ like experience.
+So far tested on Linux(gcc 8.3.0/clang 8.0) and Mac(Apple Clang 10.0.1/gcc 9.1)
 ## Future Process

 Create processes and return data via a ```std::future```.
 With the only restriction being that the return type is trivial and that exceptions do not traverse the processes.
 If an exception is thrown, a runtime_error will be thrown.